ISAITB/docs-tdl/source/handlers/index.rst

 SoapMessaging
 +++++++++++++

-Used to send or receive payloads via SOAP web calls.
+Used to send or receive payloads via SOAP web service calls.

 .. csv-table::
     :stub-columns: 1